zalando/zally/web-ui/README.md

 Zally WEB-UI
 ============

-The project provides a simple web user interface client for [Zally Rest API](https://github.com/zalando/zally), a tool to lint your api specs.
+The project provides a simple web user interface client for [Zally Server](../server), a tool to lint your api specs.

 It's implemented as an [express](https://expressjs.com/) app/middleware and a Single Page Application based on [React](https://facebook.github.io/react/).

 ## Main features